 The system's fully integrated case management tools for staff and management provide the ability to create, track, share, and report participant information for multiple programs.
 Case management reports enable staff to monitor their caseloads in preparation for quarterly and annual reporting.
 Staff can investigate and update participant data to promote positive outcomes for program participants.
 The programs that the Individual Case Management modules support include:

-I WIOA
+- WIOA

-I Wagner-Peyser Act
+- Wagner-Peyser Act

-I Migrant and Seasonal Farm Workers Program (MSFW)
+- Migrant and Seasonal Farm Workers Program (MSFW)

-I Worker Profiling and Reemployment
+- Worker Profiling and Reemployment

-I WIOA Title I Adult Dislocated Worker and Youth
+- o WIOA Title I Adult Dislocated Worker and Youth

-I Trade Adjustment Assistance (TAA)
+- o Trade Adjustment Assistance (TAA)

-I Veterans Employment and Training
+- Veterans Employment and Training

-One Stops are required to collect specific information during the intake process and update as needed, paper files and the VOS database system data pertaining to an individual's participation in WIOA Title II, Title III, and TAA programs.
-A working group consisting of the WIOA core partners, mandatory partners, and One-Stop case managers are collaborating on a common intake system to become WIOA compliant.
+AJCs are required to collect specific information during the intake process and update as needed, paper files and the VOS database system data pertaining to an individual's participation in WIOA Title I, Title III, and TAA programs.
+The WDC Data Management and Technology Committee is working with staff from the WDC and representatives from the WIOA Core Partners on developing a single sign-on and electronic referral system.
+This project is made possible through the Reemployment Data Systems Integration Grant sponsored by the U.S. Department of Labor.
+The online client enrollment system works to improve both client services and reporting and data analysis and client activity.

 The data collection system collects information on the quality and quantity of services provided to: program applicants, applicants for program employment, registrants, eligible applicants/registrants, participants, "terminees," and employees.
 The VOS reports the core indicators of the workforce system's performance, including job placement rates, earnings, employment retention, skill gains, and credentials earned.
-The system will be WIOA compliant related to data and information collection and maintenance.
-The system will collect all new required performance data as well as the new employer engagement data.
+The system is WIOA compliant related to data and information collection and maintenance.
+The system collects all new required performance data as well as the new employer engagement data.

 The reports component of the VOS allows WDC authorized staff to run various federal reports on specific data sets at any time from their own workstations.
 Reports run in real time and there is no requirement to export data to an external reporting system.
-Staff can specify federal report parameters such as the timeframe (e.g. Fourth Quarter, 2015) and location (e.g. a specific LWBD or Office).
+Staff can specify federal report parameters such as the timeframe (e.g. Fourth Quarter, 2017) and location (e.g. a specific LWBD or Office).

-Every quarter, the WDC Data Coordinator extracts the data necessary for reporting to the Participant Individual Record Layout (PIRL) from the VOS and requests the data match with the Unemployment Insurance Division (UI) wage records.
-This process is also used for the annual report.
+Every quarter, the WDC Data Coordinator extracts the data necessary for reporting to the Participant Individual Record Layout (PIRL) from the VOS and requests a data match with the Unemployment Insurance Division (UI) wage records.
+This process is also used for annual reporting.
 The Coordinator follows the schedule for PIRL reporting.

 The system accommodates any change of U.S. DOL-mandated data elements, categories, and/or reports and has flexible core components that are modifiable to meet any new federal reporting requirements.
 New system releases address areas related to federal changes such as WIOA, as well as supporting state and federal initiatives.
-The system satisfies the current Common Measures reporting.
+The system satisfies the current Common Measures and measurable Skill Gains reporting.

 WDC is working on updating the MOU with UI.
 WDC and WDD have also completed new PACIA agreements with WRIS, the Wage Record Interchange System to obtain out-of-state wage records.
+WDC regularly participates in the conference calls for the new State Wage Interchange System (SWIS) that will replace WRIS and WRIS2.
 The WDC Data Coordinator is responsible for requesting and reporting the WRIS data.